Q: Does sex addiction really exist?

 Q: What are your qualifications to treat sex addiction?

 A: I have multiple qualifications in this area:

 I have been trained as a Specialist in Problematic Sexual Behaviors (S-PSB) by the Society for the Advancement of Sexual Health (SASH).
 SASH is a multidisciplinary organization dedicated to scholarship, training, and resources for promoting sexual health and overcoming problematic sexual behaviors.
 I'm honored to be currently serving on their Board of Directors and am a contributor to their training committee, dedicated to training other clinicians in the treatment of problematic sexual behaviors (PSB's).

 I have been trained as a Certified Sex Addiction Therapist (CSAT) by the International Institute of Trauma & Addiction Professionals (IITAP).
-I have currently completed 3 of 4 extensive modules for this certification.
 Part of my training was directly conducted by Dr. Patrick Carnes, considered by many to be the "father of the field" of sex addiction treatment.
 I am engaged in supervision with Dr. Ken Adams, another established expert in the field.

 Additionally, I have formally published on this topic.
 For example, I co-authored a medical textbook chapter on the neurobiology of sex addiction with Dr. Stefanie Carnes, one of the leading figures in the field of sex addiction treatment, and Dr. Donald Hilton, a neurosurgeon and expert in the neuroscience of pornography addiction.

 Q: Is sex addiction the same as porn addiction?

 A: Not always.
 I will publish a more detailed answer to this question on my blog soon.

 -> 12-Step programs are often a useful part of recovery from sex addiction.
 Here are links to the most prevalent 12-step programs available for the phenomenon of Sex Addiction